public class ValueAnimator extends Animator

 purpose for this read-only property is to retrieve the value from the ValueAnimator

-during a call to ValueAnimator.AnimatorUpdateListener.onAnimationUpdate(ValueAnimator)
+during a call to ValueAnimator.AnimatorUpdateListener.onAnimationUpdate(ValueAnimator), which

-is called during each animation frame, immediately after the value is calculated.ValueAnimator
+is called during each animation frame, immediately after the value is calculated.ValueAnimator for

 the single property being animated.
 If there are several properties being animated